bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 ### Enable Public Page for the App

-With this option enabled, you can create a public install page that comes with a long and random URL.
+With this option enabled, you can create a Public install page that comes with a long and random URL.
 You can share this URL with anyone - yes, even with those who are not registered on Bitrise!

 You can enable it directly in the Step's input field or at the generated .ipa/APK in your Build's `APPS & ARTIFACTS` tab.

-You can access this URL, if you head over to your generated build's `APPS & ARTIFACTS` tab and find the .ipa/APK file.
-View online as shown below or download it to your local computer!
+You can access this Public install page's URL, if you head over to your generated build's `APPS & ARTIFACTS` tab and find the .ipa/APK file.
+Click the `eye` icon to view the details online !

 ![](/img/public-install-page-1.png)

-Opening this link you’ll see a base description of the App (title, version, size, supported devices).
+If you click `Open Public install page` link, you’ll see a base description of the App (title, version, size, supported devices).

+![](/img/public-install-page-example.png)

 If you visit your iOS Build's page from an iOS device (which you've registered for your account), you’ll see an `Install` button instead of the `Download` button.
 With this **you can install the App on your device directly from Bitrise**.

-![](/img/public-install-page-example.png)

-Let's head back to your Build's page!
-Besides the `Public install page` link on the `APPS & ARTIFACTS` tab, you’ll see an information and notifications card for each deployed app.
-Here you can check the details of the App (such as App title, Bundle ID, Version, Size, etc).
+Now let's head back to your Build's page!
+Besides the `Public install page` link on the `APPS & ARTIFACTS` tab, you’ll see a bunch of other information the deployed app.
+Here you can check the details of the App (such as App title, Bundle ID, Version, Size, etc) and download the file to your local computer as well.

 ![](/img/info-card-android.jpg)